carbon-language/carbon-lang/docs/design/generics/facet-type-types.md

     implementing interfaces for a flyweight in a Flyweight pattern where the Impl needs a reference to a key -> info map.
     -   TODO: Difficult!
 Not clear how this would work.

+These mechanisms need to have an underlying programming model that allows users to predict how to do these things, how to compose these things, and what expressions are legal.

+-   See the [main "Model" section](#model), in addition to "Model" subsections throughout the doc

+### Higher-ranked types

--   "Higher-ranked types": A solution to the problem posed [here (TODO)](#broken-links-footnote)<!-- T:Carbon: types as function tables, interfaces as type-types --><!-- A:#heading=h.qvhzlz54obmt -->, where we need a representation for a way to go from a type to an implementation of an interface parameterized by that type.
-Examples of things we might want to express:
+One last stretch goal is support for "Higher-ranked types".
+This would be a solution to the problem posed
+[here (TODO)](#broken-links-footnote)<!-- T:Carbon: types as function tables, interfaces as type-types --><!-- A:#heading=h.qvhzlz54obmt -->.
+where we need a representation for a way to go from a type to an implementation of an interface parameterized by that type.
+Examples of things we might want to
+express:

 -   This priority queue's second argument (`QueueLike`) is a function that takes a type `U` and returns a type that implements `QueueInterface(U)`:

 ```
 struct PriorityQueue(